juansalinas-xyz/greenplus-adrs/backend/docs/adr/20240129-use-authentication.md

 ## Decision Outcome

-Chosen option: Auth0, because ...
+Chosen option: Auth0, because it offers an easy an fast way to create an authorization/ authentication process

 ### Positive Consequences

-- [e.g., improvement of quality attribute satisfaction, follow-up decisions required, …]
-- …
+- The development process for authorization and authentication will be faster

 ### Negative Consequences

-- [e.g., compromising quality attribute, follow-up decisions required, …]
-- …
+- Free plan allow only 7.500 active users

 ## Pros and Cons of the Options